SidneyPrimas/Distributed_Systems_MIT/src/kvraft/readme.txt

 + In Kill, make sure to close all the RPCs from the clietns that are waiting for a response.
 + When executing a command, don't execute it if it's the last command that was executed.
 + Include random number for Op (check this to make sure command isn't committed twice).
 Check in KVServer or raft?
++ Handle situation where index is not in server request log.
++ We do not send ErrNoKey
++ Think about: I probably don't have to kill open RPCs when I am no longer leader.
+If I get the appropriate commit, I can return it to the client.
+If the client moves on, and sents do another RPC, the client will not receive this data anyway.
+The client will only send a new RPC if it moves on so I should not be at risk of receiving the responses twice.
++ Think about killing RPCs if no longer leader.
+I don't think we need to.

 Note:
 + Returning RPCs to client with notLeader: